theloneexplorerquest/study-notes/DDIA/Storage and Retrieval.md

 k-v index are like primary index in relational database.
 It is very common to have secondary indexes.
 Secondary index is not unique.
 There might be many rows with the same key: either make each value in the index a list of matcing row identifiers.

 # Transaction Processing or Analytics
 A transaction needn't necessayily have ACID.
+It refers to a group of reads and writes that form a logical unit.

 OLAP: Database also started being increasingly used for data analytics: scan over a huge number of records, only read a few columns per record, abd calculate the aggregate.
 These data are for data intelligence.